Mechanically sound, emotionally bereft.

 Woody Harrelson, as former Texas Ranger Marney Gault is excellent—there’s nothing better than Woody in a passenger seat verbally sparring with the Main Character driving both car and story.
 This time it’s Kevin Costner, not Matthew McConaughey, behind the wheel.
 Regardless of his work playing Wyatt Earp, Costner portraying legendary Texas Ranger Frank Hamer is no small feat—particularly, when his character is given so little to work with in the film.

 Hamer is a complete mystery.
-As Protagonist, he performs his functions within the Overall Story Throughline well.
+As Protagonist, he performs his functions within the Objective Story Throughline well.
 He pursues Bonnie and Clyde, while also considering the duo’s next rest stop.
 But as the closest thing to the Main Character within The Highwaymen, Hamer is an empty vessel.

 There is a significant difference between the objective requirements of Plot and the subjective perspectives afforded by characters.
 The plot of a story takes care of the objective nature of the conflict, or how They see things.
 The Main Character shows us how I see conflict—a decidedly subjective point-of-view.
 The juxtaposition between the two is essential as this is where we, as the Audience, appreciate the meaning.